benknoble/benknoble.github.io/_posts/2024-08-03-devex-redux.md

 Denning and Lyons argue that human communities prefer equilibrium to disruption and present a framework for using that resistance to build a better case for your new idea, disruption, or innovation.
-In particular, they note that only changes in a communities otherwise-satisfied concerns will open the community to a new equilibrium:
+In particular, they note that only changes in a community's otherwise-satisfied concerns will open the community to a new equilibrium:

 > An innovation leader proposing a change of practice needs to understand and